The instant James Gilmore made contact with his 4-iron from 230 yards out on Tuesday afternoon, his heart soared along with his golf ball.

-Edgerton finished third at 476, one stroke ahead of Rice Lake, as senior Joe Forsting held on to win the individual title by one stroke at even-par 108 after shooting a 5-under-par 67 on Monday.
+Edgerton finished third at 476, one stroke ahead of Rice Lake, as senior Joe Forsting held on for dear life to win the individual title by one stroke at even-par 108 after shooting a 5-under-par 67 on Monday.

 Gilmore wasn’t the only Crusaders player to have a big final day.
-Junior Karl Gilmore, James’ brother and the Crusaders’ No. 2, shot 40 to finish sixth overall at 113.
-Senior Brody Andes shot 39 for a 116 total and a tie for seventh.
-Arndt shot 43 to finish at 125.
+Junior Karl Gilmore, James’ brother and the Crusaders’ No. 2, shot 40 on Tuesday to finish sixth overall at 113.
+Senior Brody Andes shot 39 for a 116 total and a tie for seventh, and Arndt shot 43 to finish at 125.

 “I sunk a 40-footer for Birdie, and the Lakeland kid (junior Kyle Bengston), he missed a short putt for double (bogey).
 That really changed the course and gave me a whole lot of confidence,” Gilmore said.
 “Up until that point, (Bengston) was pretty much untouchable, no mistakes at all.”

-Forsting admitted he made a few mistakes, going 5-over par for nine holes.
+Forsting admits that he made a few mistakes on Tuesday, going 5-over par for nine holes.
 Playing in the final group, he said the weather delay got under his skin.

 “A little bit,” he said.
 “There were some extra mistakes that I made that I tried to avoid.
 I was able to finish out (with a bogey) from the bunker on No. 9 to hold on, though.”